 South Africa held national and provincial elections to elect a new National Assembly as well as the provincial legislature in each province on 22 April 2009.
-Some 23 million people were registered for the 2009 general election, which was about 2,5 million more than in 2004.
+Some 23 million people were registered for the 2009 general election, which were about 2,5 million more than in 2004.
 About 77% of registered voters took part in the election.
-The results for the top five parties were as follows: the ANC achieved 65,9%; the DA 16,6%; the newly-formed Congress of the People (Cope) 7,4%; the IFP 4,5%; and the Independent Democrats 0,9% of the votes cast.
+The results for the top five parties were as follows: the ANC achieved 65,9%; the DA 16,6%; the newly formed Congress of the People (Cope) 7,4%; the IFP 4,5%; and the Independent Democrats 0,9% of the votes cast.

 Jacob Zuma was inaugurated as President of South Africa on 9 May 2009.
 Shortly thereafter, President Zuma announced several changes to existing government departments and the creation of new structures within The Presidency.
-The latter essentially comprise the Ministry for Performance Monitoring, Evaluation and Administration and the National Planning Ministry, in keeping with the new administration's approach to intensify government delivery through an outcomes-based approach, coupled with a government-wide monitoring and evaluation system.
+The latter essentially comprises the Ministry for Performance Monitoring, Evaluation and Administration and the National Planning Ministry, in keeping with the new administration's approach to intensify government delivery through an outcomes-based approach, coupled with a government-wide monitoring and evaluation system.

-Government adopted 14 outcomes as its focus areas.
-These include among other things: improving the quality of basic education and health services, strengthening the fight against crime, creating decent employment through inclusive growth, and boosting skills development.
+Government has adopted 12 outcomes as focus areas for its work.
+These included among others: improving the quality of basic education and health services, strengthening the fight against crime, creating decent employment through inclusive growth, boosting skills development.
 It also included ensuring food security for all, building sustainable human settlements and an improved quality of household life, improving local government structures and an efficient and development-oriented public service.